-Cairo and Alexandria are the two cities where most of the jobs exist.
+Cairo and Alexandria are the two cities where most jobs are found in abundance.
 Swarmed with history and culture, these two places are profoundly famous.
-Different urban areas, for example, Swan, Mansoura, Ismailiyah, and Damanhur have fewer opportunities.
-The total global schools and language establishments in the country are more than 100.
+Different urban areas, for example, Swan, Mansoura, Ismailia, and Damanhur have fewer opportunities.
+The total number of global schools and language establishments in the country are more than 100.

-Amateurs will normally get work by giving an in-person interview upon their arrival in Egypt, bearing the expense of their lodging and airfare.
+Aspirants will normally secure their job by giving an in-person interview upon their arrival in Egypt, bearing the expense of their lodging and airfare.
 There is a lot of change regarding the wages offered yet an agreeable way of life isn't distant for the English teachers because of the ordinarily minimal expense of living.
-A normal work-week comprises 20-25 hours, leaving a lot of time for the individuals who wish to travel and explore.
+A normal work-week comprises 20-25 hours, leaving a lot of time for individuals to travel and explore.
 Many additionally take on private tuitions to bring in some additional cash.
 Living in shared accommodation with other teachers or expatriates is quite common.

-Individuals with added experience and advanced credentials as well as a TEFL/TESOL certification have higher chances to get selected for an advance interview while getting additional benefits such as housing allowance and health insurance.
+Individuals with added experience and advanced credentials as well as a TEFL certification in Egypt have higher chances to get selected for an advance interview while getting additional benefits such as housing allowance and health insurance.
 These types of jobs can be found only in a highly competitive market.

 In most schools, employment is given preferably to those English teachers having a BA and certainly a certification in TEFL/TESOL course in Egypt.